-Don't leave the scene of the accident until you've exchanged information with others involved in the crash—and received permission from any law enforcement officer present—should you leave the scene of the accident.
-If you leave before then, you risk a hit-and-run charge.
+Don't leave the scene of the accident until you've exchanged information with others involved in the crash.
+If a law enforcement officer is investigating, don't leave without permission from the officer.
+If you take off before then, you risk a hit-and-run charge.

-Figure out if anyone was injured, starting with you, then anyone else in your vehicle.
-Then, assuming it's safe to do so, exit your vehicle and check on other drivers and passengers.
+Figure out if anyone was injured, starting with you and your passengers.
+Then, if it's safe to do so, check on other drivers and passengers.
 If you discover any injuries, immediately call 911.
 If you're not sure if making the call is necessary, call 911 anyway.

-Even if it's a minor fender bender, it's still a good idea to call the police.
-They will prepare a police report and speak to everyone involved.
+An officer will speak to everyone involved in the accident and prepare a police report.
 The presence of a law enforcement officer may also be extremely helpful if it turns out the other driver is driving under the influence or driving without car insurance.
 Get the name and badge number of the responding officer and the police report number if possible.

 If the accident is fairly minor with no serious injuries, try to get all vehicles moved over to a shoulder and outside the flow of traffic.
 This will help prevent a bigger traffic jam and will assist first responders in their attempts to reach the accident scene.

-Identify any other drivers involved in your accident and obtain their name, contact information, driver's license number and car insurance details (company, policy number).
+Identify other drivers involved in your accident and get their names, contact information, driver's license numbers, and car insurance details (company, policy number).
 If the driver of the car isn't the owner of the car, get the owner's information too.
 To prevent transcription errors or the loss of information, take a picture of the other driver's insurance card and driver's license and email or text it to yourself.

-If there are any witnesses, get their names and contact information as well.
+If there are witnesses, get their names and contact information.
 Your insurance company or attorney may need their testimony to confirm your account of what happened.

-In addition to identifying any witnesses to the accident, try to acquire any evidence.
-Note details related to the vehicles involved in the accident, such as:
+In addition to identifying any witnesses to the accident, try to gather evidence.
+Note details related to the vehicles involved in the accident, including:

-Take pictures of any vehicle damage, skid marks, or area conditions.
+Take pictures of any vehicle damage, skid marks, traffic signals, and area conditions.
 For example, if the accident occurred at a four-way stop, but your stop sign is lying face down in the grass or missing, take a picture to show this.
 This could be a critical piece of the liability puzzle.

-Look around to see if there are any cameras nearby, such as a traffic or security cameras.
+Look around to see if there are any cameras nearby, such as surveillance or doorbell cameras.
 Make note of their location and who you might need to contact to get a copy of the footage.

 Regardless of how you feel or what you think may have caused the accident, watch what you say at the scene of the car accident.
 Do not admit fault to the other driver.
 Even if you truly believe you're at fault, facts may come out later that show you were mistaken.
-But if you admit to liability at the scene of the accident, any exculpatory evidence may come too late.
-No matter what, do not lie, especially when giving a statement to the police.
+But if you admit to liability at the scene of the accident, your words can be used against you.

 Do not make any promises to another driver, especially when it comes to the involvement of the police or insurance companies.